OpenWaterFoundation/owf-app-viz-demo-ng/README.md

 ## Introduction

 This repository contains the necessary files for developing and deploying the OWF "Angular Visualization Demos" application, developed using the [Angular](https://angular.io/) web framework.
+These demos are intended to be plugged into various applications, such as OWF's [InfoMapper](link),  in order to support packages and improve functionality over time.